 What to Understand Before Talking to a Loved One

-Before you talk to your loved one about treatment options, you need to approach him or her about the drug problem.
+Before you talk to your loved one about treatment options, you need to approach them about the problem.
 It's important that you don't confront your loved one in a way that will cause an argument.
-It's common for those abusing drugs to get angry easily, so you need to approach the situation with care.
+It's common for those abusing drugs to get angry and defensive easily, so you need to approach the situation with care.1

 Are You the Parent of an Addict?